propelorm/propelorm.github.com/documentation/01-installation.markdown

 $ vendor/bin/propel
 ```

-The command should output the propel version following by a list of the options and the available commands.
+The command should output the Propel version following by a list of the options and the available commands.
 We will learn to use these commands later.

 > **Tip**In order to allow an easier execution of the script, you can also add the
 > propel generator's `bin/` directory to your PATH, or create a symlink.
 For